Mt. San Antonio College to UCLA

 Frequently Asked Questions

-How hard is it to transfer from Mt.
+What GPA do I need to transfer from Mt.
 San Antonio College to UCLA Nursing?

 What courses do I need to take at Mt.
 SAC to prepare for UCLA Nursing?